 How to Dose Chromium

-As an essential trace mineral you want to have enough of chromium in your body without getting too much.
+As an essential trace mineral, you want to have enough chromium in your body without getting too much.

 You can prevent the risk of taking too much by limiting the amount that you take and the duration that you take it!

-In most cases it's best to use chromium only until your problem has either improved or resolved completely.
+In most cases, it’s best to use chromium only until your problem has either improved or been resolved completely.

 Dosing depends on what you are treating (as does duration).